We visit the regal resort to check out their recently refurbished rooms…

 Here’s our verdict on what we think are the three most important categories for anyone looking to go on holiday…

-A nightly turn down service is a thoughtful feature, and comes with a fresh fruit platter, and it’s little touches such as this and complimentary dates which we thoroughly enjoy.
+A nightly turn down service is a thoughtful feature, and comes with a fresh fruit platter.
+It’s little touches like this and complimentary dates which we thoroughly enjoy.

-While there’s an abundance of more than fifty restaurants and bars in neighbouring Madinat Jumeirah, we were keen to check out the ones in the hotel.
+While there’s more than 50 restaurants and bars in neighbouring Madinat Jumeirah, we were keen to check out the ones in the hotel.

 Breakfast is served at Arboretum, and you’ll find an extensive buffet of traditional hot British breakfast with eggs made to order, alongside continental stations of fruit and yoghurt, fresh juices, bread, crepes, waffles and pastries.
 Tea and coffee service is a little on the slow side, but with so many guests to cater to, we can understand why.